sergsb/LegoGram/README.md

-# legoMol
+# legoGram
-LegoMol:  optimized molecular grammars for new molecules discovery
+LegoGram:  optimized molecular grammars for new molecules discovery